KkarolaS/HTML_CSS_Webside_page_projekt2_RWD/README.md

 ## Welcome to my website project (HTML + CSS)

 Hi!
-I'm Caroline and you can see here my next project - webside page's created with HTML and CSS for mobile, tablets and bigger desktop (RWD).
+I'm Caroline and you can see here my next project - website page's created with HTML and CSS for mobile, tablets and bigger desktop (RWD).
 Below you can find some link to project's repository in GitHub and also link to Netlify.

 ## Link to GitHub Repo